Tiered Savings Accounts

 Tiered savings account fees

 Tiered savings accounts are just savings accounts with interest calculated in a slightly different way.
 As such, if you can do a transaction with a “regular” savings account, you can do it with a tiered savings account.
 In the same way, the possible fees that come with a “regular” savings account also apply to a tiered savings account.
 You can read more about these fees on the savings accounts page in our education centre.
+You can also calculate projected earnings using our compound interest calculator.

 How interest is calculated on tiered savings accounts